Mampenda/Multiprogramming/README.md

 }
 ```

-Unfortunately, the above approach is quite inefficient since `co` spawns `N` processes on each iteration.
+Unfortunately, the above approach is quite inefficient since `co` spawns `n` processes on each iteration.
 It is much
 more costly to create and destroy processes than to implement process synchronization.
 Thus, an alternative structure
 will result in a more efficient algorithm.
 In particular, create the processes once at the beginning of the computation,
 then have them synchronize at the end of each iteration: